ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-string-tables.md

 ### 2. `.strtab`

-This section contains strings (:P), mostly the ones representing names linked to symbol table entries (we'll dive deeper into symbol tables later).
-But at a quick glance, you can spot some of the names for variables and function names we used in our C program, such as `global3`, `print_globals`, `main` and so on.
+This section contains strings (:P), mostly the ones representing names linked to symbol table entries (we'll talk about symbol tables later).
+But at a quick glance, you can spot some of the names for `variables` and `functions` we used in our C program, such as `global3`, `print_globals`, `main` and so on.

 Keep in mind that this section does not hold strings which are used by programs like the ones used with `printf` function.